Henry Lawrence (Indian Army officer): Siege of Lucknow

 In May 1857, two months after assuming his post in Oudh, the Indian Rebellion of 1857 commenced.
 Lawrence earned praise for the prompt and decisive handling of an insurrection of an irregular native regiment near Lucknow, and was in turn awarded full military and civil authority by the Governor-General, Lord Canning.
 He arranged for a garrison in Lucknow of some 1700 men, and took refuge in the British residency.
 Such was his assured handling of the crisis, that the British government and Board of Directors of the East India Company found it necessary to nominate him as provisional Governor-General of India in the event of the death or resignation of Lord Canning.

 On the morning of 30 June, despite being weak and exhausted with illness, he led a march towards Nawabgunj to confront some mutinous regiments approaching Lucknow.
 Around six or seven miles from Lucknow he encountered 15,000 soldiers with thirty guns and soon after the artillery of the Oude irregular force deserted his command and joined the mutineers.
 Significantly outnumbered Lawrence was forced into a retreat, suffering heavy losses.
 On their return, the Residency was soon besieged by mutineers and the Siege of Lucknow commenced.
 On 1 July, a shell burst into his quarters in the upper part of the Residency, and despite pleas from his officers he refused to move his quarters to a safer area.
 The following day, whilst lying on a couch, a shell burst beside him and shattered his thigh.
 Dr Joseph Fayrer was summoned to provide consultation, and decided that amputation would only increase his suffering, and was likely to shorten his life.
 Fayrer gave him three days to live.
 Lawrence lingered until the second day, and died at approximately eight in the morning on 4 July 1857.

 He was buried that same evening in a soldier's grave, and it is said that not a single officer saw the lowering of his body into the ground so furious was the fighting raging at the time.
-When Lawrence was critically injured, he is supposed to have said to those around him: "Put on my tomb only this; Here lies Henry Lawrence who tried to do his duty."
+When Lawrence was critically injured and aware he was dying, he gave final orders to his nominated successor at Lucknow, Major John Banks, who immediately recorded them in writing.
+The twelfth among his fourteen directions was "Put on my tomb only this; Here lies Henry Lawrence who tried to do his duty."
 This epitaph appears on his tombstone at the Residency graveyard.